TareqElMasri/trails-mysql/README.md

 [![Build Status](https://travis-ci.org/balderdashy/trails-mysql.svg?branch=master)](https://travis-ci.org/balderdashy/trails-mysql)
 [![npm version](https://badge.fury.io/js/trails-mysql.svg)](http://badge.fury.io/js/trails-mysql)

-Trailsjs MySQL adapter is a fork of [Sails-MySQL](https://github.com/balderdashy/sails-mysql) modified and mintained for Trailjs framework and Waterline ORM.
+Trails-MySQL adapter is a fork of [Sails-MySQL](https://github.com/balderdashy/sails-mysql) modified and mintained for [Trails](http://trailsjs.io/) framework and Waterline ORM.
 Allows you to use MySQL via your models to store and retrieve data.
 Also provides a `query()` method for a direct interface to execute raw SQL commands.